ryanwilsond/belte/docs/Belte.md

 It is encouraged to **not** create Optimization Routines while initially implementing a feature or entire project.
 Optimization Routines have two purposes.
 1) To give the developer the ability to ignore performance while focusing on the logical implementation of a feature, as Optimization Routines can be added later without modifying existing logic.
-And 2) to boost the performance of complex types in a way that no other contemporary programming language are.
+And 2) to boost the performance of complex types in a way that no other contemporary programming languages are.

 Take the following simplified List definition: